Uncomment the following line

 5. usarwb: personal consumption expenditure on the output of the 53 industries of the input-output tables for the USA extracted from the 2016 release of the World Input Output Database; this data set contains data for 15 years, 2000-2014.
 (Note: This data set is not necessary for the analysis.)

-Let us conduct price of production analysis for Australia (AUS) and see how to use the functions in clptheory to
+Let us conduct price of production analysis for the USA and see how to use the functions in clptheory to:

 1. compute the uniform rate of profit and the vectors of labor values and prices of production for a basic circulating capital model using the Standard Interpretation and the New Interpretation; and